McPollux2/lc-mirage/README.md

 ## Incompatible mods

-While no list of incompatible mods exist yet, this will definitely fail to work with mods that spawn masked enemies.
-***You should not use any mods that change the masked enemy's spawn rate.***

-## Known issues
+[AdvancedCompany](https://thunderstore.io/c/lethal-company/p/PotatoePet/AdvancedCompany/) - I will look into this to make it compatible in the near future.

-### Why do players who disconnect no longer get their voice mimicked?
+## Why do players who disconnect no longer get their voice mimicked?

 Voices of each player are stored on the respective player's individual storage.
 Since the player is no longer connected, their client cannot send audio clips to other clients.